preco21/opencv-match/README.md

 Currently supports `v0.92.2` of the `opencv` crate.

-[TODO: Make version selection more flexible]
+[TODO: To make version selection more flexible]

 ## Install

-Currently not available on `crates.io`.
+The crate is not currently available on `crates.io`.
 You can add this library to your `Cargo.toml` with the following command:

 ```shell
 cargo add --git https://github.com/preco21/opencv-match.git